thakkaryash94/chroma-ui/README.md

 3. Run `npm run dev` to start the application
 OR
 3. Run `npm run build` to build the project
-4. Run `npm run start` to run the application
+4. Run `npx serve@latest out` to run the application

 ## Help Links